isomerpages/moe-valourpri/index.md

       url: /contact-us/
   - infobar:
       title: VPS Engagement Session (2nd July 2022)
-      subtitle: "Check your email for the link:"
+      subtitle: "Kindly check your email for "
       description: Contact us at 6242 6390 if you have not received the link.
   - infopic:
       title: VPS Virtual Tour